Studying abroad / incoming

 Funding

-There are different types of funding available, but not all of them can be combined.
-Students studying or doing an internship as part of an international mobility program can obtain information from their BRI or by consulting the following page:
+There are various types of financial aid available, but not all of them can be combined.
+Students studying or participating in an internship as part of an international exchange program can obtain information from their International Relations Office (BRI) or by visiting the following page:

-Moving abroad requires careful preparation well in advance, particularly in terms of finances.
+A study abroad program requires planning well in advance, particularly in terms of finances.